Protein cookies anyone? Peanut butter meets chocolate in these soft baked cookies. You will never believe these are protein cookies!

 - In a large mixing bowl, whisk together the oat flour, coconut sugar, protein powder, baking powder, and salt.
 Add the melted coconut oil, peanut butter, almond milk, vanilla extract, and chopped peanuts if using.
 Mix until well combined using a wooden spoon.

 - Transfer half of the dough to another mixing bowl.
-Add the cocoa powder and 1 tbsp almond milk.
+Add the cocoa powder and 1 tablespoon almond milk.
 Mix until well combined.
 Stir in the chocolate chips.
 If the dough seems too dry, add one more teaspoon of almond milk until you get the texture of a cookie dough.

 - Take about one and a half tablespoon of the chocolate cookie dough.
 Roll into a ball.
 Take one and a half tablespoon of the peanut butter cookie dough and roll it into a ball.
 Combine the two balls together to form one larger ball.
 Place it on the baking sheet and flatten with the palm of your hand, smooth the edges.
 You want to shape it into a cookie shape since it won't spread or flatten during baking.
 Repeat with the remaining dough.